The Bipartisan Climate Solution

 For over a decade, our volunteers have asked their Members of Congress to work together to solve climate change.
 A viable climate change solution needs to be big and lasting — which means bipartisan legislation.
-We fully support the Energy Innovation and Carbon Dividend Act of 2018.
+We fully support the Energy Innovation and Carbon Dividend Act.
 This policy will drive down America’s carbon pollution while unleashing American technology innovation and ingenuity.
 We support it because it’s:

-This policy will reduce America’s emissions by at least 40% within 12 years.
+This policy will reduce America’s emissions by at least 40% in the first 12 years.

 Good for People